Honey: 6 Health Benefits & 6 Varieties

 Honey Against Cough and Sore Throat

-Also worthy to name is the effect of honey on cough and sore throat.
-Especially for respiratory tract infections, the natural remedy is readily recommended as an alternative to antibiotics.
+Also worthy of note is the effect of honey on coughs and sore throats.
+Particularly for respiratory tract infections, the natural remedy is readily recommended as an alternative to antibiotics.

 By analyzing the current collection of studies, researchers conclude that honey can help alleviate the symptoms of cough.
 This includes both the frequency and severity of coughing attacks.
 Honey is even considered less harmful than other medicines.